hapax/hapax.github.io/assets/visual-qft.md

 and hence $\omega^d = 1$.
 Thus, $\omega$ must be a root of unity.
-I

-Thus, any eigenstate gets mapped to itself under $S$, up to a global phase:
+Before determining these eigenvectors, note that because $\omega$ is a phase, an eigenvector is mapped to itself due to phase ambiguity:

 $$
 S |\psi\rangle = \omega |\psi\rangle \sim |\psi\rangle.
 $$

-For a polygon, all $S$ does is shift the black dot along, and if it is aneigenstate, we can undo this by a rotation.
+For a polygon, all $S$ does is shift the black dot along, and if it is an eigenstate, we can undo this by a rotation.
-This means all nodes look the same, up to a rotation around the origin, and hence describe regular polygon.
+Thus, eigenstates must be regular polygons!
 We illustrate for an equilateral triangle below:

 <figure>